 Do you remember the mushrooms at the Renaissance Faire being too salty?
 Me neither!

-2 pounds whole mushrooms; Button, Cremini or a mix, stems trimmed
+2 pounds whole mushrooms; Button, Cremini or both, stems trimmed

 3 tablespoons unsalted butter

 2 LEVEL tablespoons salt (see: Note From The Chef, below)

 1/2 teaspoon cracked black pepper, not too coarse